wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 In the configuration above:

-* Tenants and applications are configured with the different directives.
+* Tenants and applications are configured with different directives.
 * Relations between the tenants and applications are defined via configuration structure and clearly visible in it.

 ## Step 4: Test Wallarm multi-tenant node operation